 I have always enjoyed making fun treats for holidays for my boys, like these shamrock pretzels.
 When they were younger we would dip and decorate marshmallows and pretzels.
 It was always a fun time and got them in the kitchen.

-I wrapped a few in cellophane bags and tied with kelly green ribbon for my kids to hand out to a few friends.
+I wrapped a few in cellophane bags and tied them with a kelly green ribbon for my kids to hand out to a few friends.
 They would certainly be fun for a class party.
-Thank you to Carlee from Cooking with Carlee for hosting this festive event.

 - 1 (12 ounce) package green candy melts